Fredholm integral equations for function approximation and the training of neural networks: Introduction

 Efficient and reliable methods for the training of neural networks are of fundamental importance for a multitude of applications and therefore a flourishing field of mathematical research.
 Stochastic gradient methods~\cite{amari1993backpropagation,bottou2012stochastic} are known and further developed since the sixties.
 These methods mostly perform very well and therefore are often considered as methods of choice in the field.
 However, global convergence analysis is complicated and actual convergence might depend on proper parameter tuning~\cite{cheridito2021non}.
 Multilevel trust region methods~\cite{chen2022randomized,conn2000trust,mizutani2003structure} on the one hand aim at increasing efficiency by Newton-type linearization and on the other hand at increasing reliability by suitable step size control.
 Multilevel versions~\cite{kopanicakova2022globally} are intended to additionally transfer the efficiency of multigrid methods for the minimization of energy functionals associated with elliptic partial differential equations to the minimization of loss functionals.

 This paper is devoted to a novel and mathematically transparent approach to function approximation and the training of large and high-dimensional shallow neural networks with usual kernel functions $\psi$, training parameters $(\eta_i,u_i)_{i=1}^N$ with $\eta_i \in Q \subset \R^s$, $u_i \in \R$, $I=1, \dots,N$, and intentionally large $s$ and $N$.
 The starting point of our considerations is that such neural networks can be interpreted as Monte-Carlo approximations of integrals over $Q$, once the parameters $\eta_i$ are assumed to be equidistributed on $Q$ (see also \cite{rotskoff2019trainability}).
 Resulting Fredholm integral operators, now acting on parameter functions rather than parameter vectors, give rise to so-called {\em Fredholm networks} providing a novel approach to function approximation.
 Training of such Fredholm networks amounts to least-squares solution of linear Fredholm integral equations of the first kind for a parameter function $u \colon Q \to \R$, the continuous counterpart of the discrete parameter vector $(u_i)_{i=1}^N$.
 Fredholm-trained parameters $ (\eta_i, u(\eta_i))_{i=1}^N$ of the original discrete neural network are then obtained by suitable sampling of $\eta_i \in Q$.

-A similar approach has been developed for kernel methods in supervised and semi-supervised learning~\cite{que2016back,que2014learning,wang2019semi} and applied to the covariance shift problem in transfer learning~\cite{que2013inverse}.
+A similar approach has been developed for kernel methods in supervised and semi-supervised learning~\cite{que2016back,que2014learning,wang2019semi} and applied to the covariance shift problem in transfer learning~\cite{que2013inverse}. {Recent mean-field neural networks~\cite{Nitanda2022mfld} can be regarded as Fredholm networks on measures.
+The associated mean-field approach for the training of neural networks is based on stochastic gradient flows for the minimization of corresponding (regularized) loss functionals on the space of probability measures.
+It provides convergence results for well-known stochastic gradient descent~\cite{mei2018mean,rotskoff2018neural,Hu2021mfld} and suitable generalizations~\cite{chizat2018global,Chizat2022mfld}. }